djdd87/SynoAI/README.md

 ## Features
 * Triggered via an Action Rule from Synology Surveillance Station
+* Works using the camera name and requires no technical knowledge of the Surveillance Station API in order to retrieve the unique camera ID
 * Uses an AI for object/person detection
 * Produces an output image with highlighted objects using the original image at the point of motion detection
 * Sends notification(s) at the point of notification with the processed image attached.